rancher/terraform-aws-access/README.md

 * I navigate to the `tests` directory and run `go test -v -timeout=5m -parallel=10`
 * To run an individual test I nvaigate to the `tests` directory and run `go test -v -timeout=5m -run <test function name>`
   * eg. `go test -v -timeout=5m -run TestBasic`
-* I use `override.tf` files to change the values of `examples` to personalized data so that I can run them

-Our continuous integration tests in the GitHub [ubuntu-latest runner](https://github.com/actions/runner-images/blob/main/images/linux/Ubuntu2204-Readme.md), which has many different things installed.
+Our continuous integration tests in the GitHub [ubuntu-latest runner](https://github.com/actions/runner-images/blob/main/images/linux/Ubuntu2204-Readme.md), which has many different things installed, we use nix to add dependencies.

 ### Override Tests